Axeland/scroll_plast/README.md

 This repository contains a Python-based simulation of a critical component in a cross-chain bridge: the event listener.
 This component, often run by relayers or validators, is responsible for monitoring events on a source blockchain and triggering corresponding actions on a destination blockchain.

-This simulation is designed as a robust, well-architected example demonstrating best practices for building decentralized system components, including configuration management, modular design, error handling, and interaction with external services.
+This simulation is a well-architected example demonstrating best practices for building components of decentralized systems, including configuration management, modular design, error handling, and interaction with external services.

 ## Key Features

 *   **Modular Architecture**: Clear separation of concerns between configuration, blockchain interaction, and business logic.
 *   **Configuration Management**: Securely manages secrets and settings using a `.env` file.
 *   **Robust Transaction Handling**: Includes nonce management, gas price estimation via an external API, and waiting for transaction confirmation.
-*   **Persistent Polling**: Continuously monitors the source chain for new events with a configurable polling interval.
+*   **Persistent Polling**: Monitors the source chain for new events at a configurable interval.
-*   **Error Handling**: Implements basic error handling for network requests and blockchain interactions.
+*   **Error Handling**: Implements robust error handling for network requests and blockchain interactions.

 ## Concept

 In a typical cross-chain bridge, a user locks or deposits assets (like ETH or ERC20 tokens) into a smart contract on a source chain (e.g., Ethereum).
-This action emits an on-chain event, such as `DepositMade`.
+This action emits an on-chain event, like `DepositMade`.

 An off-chain service, the **Event Listener**, must securely and reliably detect this event.
 Upon detection, it validates the event data and triggers a transaction on the destination chain (e.g., Scroll, Polygon) to mint a corresponding wrapped token (e.g., WETH) for the user.
 This ensures that assets are represented 1:1 across chains.